the-turing-way/the-turing-way/book/website/reproducible-research/licensing.md

   By doing this, you can give the whole community a chance to benefit from your changes.
   Access to the source code is a precondition for this.

-Other influential definitions of free and open-source software include: The Debian project's [Debian Free Software Guidelines (DFSG)](https://www.debian.org/social_contract#guidelines), and the open source initiative (OSI)'s [Open Source Definition](https://opensource.org/osd/).
+Other influential definitions of free and open source software include: The Debian project's [Debian Free Software Guidelines (DFSG)](https://www.debian.org/social_contract#guidelines), and the open source initiative (OSI)'s [Open Source Definition](https://opensource.org/osd/).
-The terms 'Free'/'Libre' & 'Open-Source' software are often used somewhat interchangeably, but have different connotations.
+The terms 'Free'/'Libre' & 'Open Source' software are often used somewhat interchangeably, but have different connotations.
 The use of 'free software' typically denotes a more hardline political commitment to the ideals of the free software movement, and is associated with a preference for copyleft licenses.
-The name 'open-source' places the emphasis on freedom 1 and could more readily be confused with the concept of 'source available' software, based on a naive interpretation of the name.
+The name 'open source' places the emphasis on freedom 1 and could more readily be confused with the concept of 'source available' software, based on a naive interpretation of the name.
-'Open-source' is associated with, if not a preference for, then a more favourable view of, permissive licenses.
+'Open source' is associated with, if not a preference for, then a more favourable view of, permissive licenses.

 ```{note}
 The word 'free' in english does not distinguish something being monetarily free 'gratis' from politically free 'libre'.